 - One-story detached buildings accessory on a single family home site used as tool and storage sheds, or playhouses, provided the floor area does not exceed 120 square feet (11.15 m2).
 Note: This exception does not apply to patio covers which are subject to permit regardless of size; be sure to contact the Development Assistance Counter for specific setback requirements at (949) 724-6308.

-- Fences not over 7 feet (1829 mm) high, and not retaining over 18 inches of earth on either side.
+- Fences not over 7 feet (1829 mm) high.
 Be advised, however, that height limitations of the City of Irvine Zoning Code are still applicable.
 Contact the Development Assistance Counter at (949) 724-6308 for assistance in defining height limitations.

 - Movable cases, counters and partitions not over 5 feet 9 inches (1753 mm) high.